Tearnote/lists/doc/TESTING.md

 4. Mark a task as done with the "done" command,
 5. Unmark a done task with the "done" command again,
 6. Mark task as priority with the "prio" command,
-7. Unmark a task as priority with the "prio" command again.
+7. Unmark a task as priority with the "prio" command again,
+8. Try to add too many tasks to fit in the layout.

 Expected: